pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 **getCountByFilter()**

 This method returns the number of stored records according to a given condition.
 Once again, as this is a private method, we need to define it in our class and call it from our persistence object.
+Similar to the previous method, we also need to use the filterCondition() method to adapt to Cassandra.
 The code below illustrates its usage:

 {{< tabsection >}}
   {{< include "./__code11_node.md" >}}